 Use of Shrewsbury in Dickens Literature.

 In the Dickens historical novel A Tale of Two Cities, the characters Sydney Carton and Mr. Stryver were both educated at Shrewsbury School, before going onto study law in Paris and working as barristers in London.
 Shrewsbury School is an independent school founded under a Royal Charter in 1552 granted by King Edward VI.
-The school was originally in the centre of the town but moved in 1882 to a much larger site on the outskirts.
-In the novel. the two characters refer back to their time at Shrewsbury School during one drinking session (Book 2 Chapter 5, The Jackal).
+The school was originally in the centre of the town, where Dickens would have seen it.
+In 1882 it moved to a much larger site on the outskirts.
+In A Tale of Two Cities, the two characters refer back to their time at Shrewsbury School during one drinking session (Book 2 Chapter 5, The Jackal).

 Filming of A Christmas Carol.